BlueBrain/NeuroMorphoVis/info/installation/install.md

 # How to Install NeuroMorphoVis

-NeuroMorphoVis is designed as a Blender plug-in that can be loaded directly from Blender interface.
+NeuroMorphoVis is designed and written as a Blender plug-in that can be loaded directly from Blender GUI.

 + Download Blender from this [repository](http://download.blender.org/release/Blender2.78/).
 + Extract the file.